Profiles and research interests of my group members.

 Dr Melissa Ward

-Melissa Ward is a Sir Henry Wellcome Postdoctoral Fellow, funded by the Wellcome Trust.
+Melissa Ward is a former Sir Henry Wellcome Postdoctoral Fellow, funded by the Wellcome Trust.
 She is working between the University of Oxford, the University of Edinburgh, the International Livestock Research Institute Nairobi and the Harvard School of Public Health.